Locally conformally flat and self-dual structures on simple 4-manifolds: Simple 4-manifolds

 Next we work on the 4-manifold $S^2\times S^2$, the product of two spheres.
-The homology generating spheres $S^2\times q$ and $p\times S^2$ has self-intersection zero, and $+1$ with each other.
+The spheres $S^2\times q$ and $p\times S^2$ generating the homology have self-intersection zero, and $+1$ with each other.
 So

 called the hyperbolic matrix and denoted by $H$.
 It has eigenvalues $\pm 1$ and hence the signature $\tau=0$. \footnote{Alternatively, the map $(I_3,-I_3)$ is an orientation reversing diffeomorphism of $S^2\times S^2$.
-So Hirzebruch signatures mapped onto each other and $\tau=-\tau$.} So that an obstruction vanishes for locally conformally flatness.
+So Hirzebruch signatures mapped onto each other and $\tau=-\tau$.} Hence an obstruction vanishes for locally conformally flatness.
 However, this turns out to be not sufficient as follows.

-\beg{thm} The 4-manifold $S^2\times S^2$ does not admit any LCF nor even SD metric. \end{thm} \beg{proof} Since by Kuiper's theorem \cite{kuiper}, any compact, simply-connected, LCF Riemannian 4-manifold is conformally equivalent to the round 4-sphere, $S^2\times S^2$ does not admit any LCF metric.
+\beg{thm} The 4-manifold $S^2\times S^2$ does not admit any LCF nor even SD metrics. \end{thm} \beg{proof} Since by Kuiper's theorem \cite{kuiper}, any compact, simply-connected, LCF Riemannian 4-manifold is conformally equivalent to the round 4-sphere, $S^2\times S^2$ does not admit any LCF metric.
 Suppose it does have a self-dual metric.
 Then $W_-=0$ and by the signature formula (\ref{signature}) the integral $0=\int_M |W_+|^2\omega_g$.
 So, pointwise $W_-=0$ and $W=0$.
 This yields a LCF metric which is already a contradiction by the previous argument.\end{proof}

 This example also illustrates the fact that the product of LCF manifolds may not be LCF.